Stow-on-the-Wold Attractions

 5. Cotswold Company’s Flagship Store

 If you find yourself lusting after the interior styles of the local eateries, or indeed many of our luxurious holiday cottages, then make sure you find the time to stop off at the Cotswold Company’s flagship store next to the main traffic lights in Stow.
 The company prides itself on manufacturing well-made pieces for the home that are built to last.
 From their comfy beds and sink-in sofas to their cosy cushions and snuggly throws, each of their artisan makers are masters of their crafts.
 So why not call in and treat yourself to a little bit of Cotswold style to take back home.
+Be sure to keep an eye out for their charity cushion where 50% of the profits from all sales of these two cushions goes to their Charity partner, Emmaus.

 6. Fosse Gallery